 - Luna Experience at 8 to 8.6 fl oz/A. Do not use if already used for powdery mildew control.
 Do not use on 'Concord' or with-in 14 days of harvest.
 Group 3 + 7 fungicide.
 10-day reentry.

 - Switch 62.5 WG at 11 to 14 oz/A. Do not use an adjuvant or within 7 days of harvest.
 Good control.
 Group 9 + 12 fungicide.
 12-hr reentry.

-- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 6 quarts/A plus an adjuvant.
-Active ingredient is a small protein.
+- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 4 quarts/A. Active ingredient is a small protein.
 May be applied up to and including day of harvest.
 4-hr reentry.
 O